esnext/es6-module-transpiler/README.md

 ```

 The reason for all of this extra boilerplate is that ES6 modules support
-a module having both default and named exports, whereas AMD and CJS do not.
+a module having both default and named exports, whereas AMD, YUI and CJS do not.

 ### Individual Exports